-Prospective enrollees learn about the II program from a variety of sources, including the court, their attorneys, and contact with DPS.
-DVS includes information on the II program with driver's license revocation notices that are sent to DWI offenders.
-The information instructs enrollees to use the website to find information, documents, and rationale for individuals to enroll in the program (Table 3).
-For specific questions on the program, they are instructed to contact DVS by phone or email.
+Prospective enrollees learn about the II program from a variety of sources, including the court, probation, their attorneys and contact with DPS.
+DVS includes information on the II program with driver's license revocation notices that were sent to DWI offenders.
+Handouts were created that explained the program and benefits for enrolling.
+To educate stakeholders on the program, the OTS presented at a multitude of conferences and meetings throughout Minnesota.
+In contacts with DPS and DVS, enrollees were instructed to use the II website section to find the information, documents and rationale for enrollment.
+DPS also had enrollment packets on hand that were mailed or picked up by potential participants.